djyde/WebShell/readme.md

 # WebShell

-WebShell is an OS X WebView shell, which help you easily bring the Web APPs to native OS X app.
+WebShell is an OS X WebView shell, which help you easily bundle the Web Apps to native OS X app without coding.

 ## Quick Start